maximilionus/freetype-envision/README.md

   environmental variables.
 - Improve the visibility of medium and small-sized fonts by utilizing the disabled by default 'stem-darkening' feature.
-- Enforce the font rendering to use grayscale antialiasing, even if the environment prefers subpixel *(Explained below)*.

 ### What this project does not
 - Install any additional fonts.
-- Modify any fonts.
 - Remove any fonts.